DCC-BS/rag-backend/README.md

 * **Embedding & Reranking Services**: Two separate services, likely hosted with vLLM, that provide machine learning models as APIs.
 The embedding service turns text into numerical vectors, and the reranking service re-orders retrieved results for maximum relevance.

-* **Document Ingestion Service**: An automated background worker that processes documents from the file system.
+* **Document Ingestion Service**: An automated background worker that processes documents from S3/MinIO storage.
 It uses docling to extract text, chunks the content, calls the embedding service, and loads everything into the PostgreSQL database.
 Features include:
-  - Real-time file watching with automatic processing
+  - S3/MinIO bucket monitoring with automatic processing
   - Support for PDF, DOCX, PPTX, HTML, and XLSX files
-  - Role-based access control derived from directory structure
+  - Bucket-based access control with role isolation
+  - Document state tracking using S3 object tags
   - Automatic embedding generation and database storage
   - Incremental updates and conflict resolution